Mercell/dp-action-fargate/README.md

 # fargate-action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action is based on this issue https://github.com/aws/aws-cli/issues/3064

 ## Inputs